 Integration

-This is to align the activities of the municipality with those of the sector departments and ensure that the municipality and the sector deparments and at the same time draft joint programmes.
+This is to align the activities of the municipality with those of the sector departments to ensure that the municipality and the sector departments mesh and at the same time draft joint programmes.

 Approval

 This is where the IDP which is the end product of the integrated development planning process is finally tabled to the Council for approval and adoption.